headsquad/serverless-offline-express/README.md

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A Serverless v1.x plugin to run HTTP functions with [Express](https://github.com/expressjs/express).
+A Serverless v1.x plugin to run HTTP and PubSub functions with [Express](https://github.com/expressjs/express).

 This plugin is for you if you want to run offline multiple NodeJS/TypeScript functions, which use request and response Express framework.